Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 Orgain’s organic protein powder is one of the highest rated on Amazon and most other sites that sell protein powder, so I was excited to finally try it and review it.

 As usual, I’ve broken down this review into the 4 main factors behind choosing a protein powder.
 Each have a score out of 25 maximum points.

 The scores are based on measurements and data wherever possible to remove any bias of mine.

 Feel free to read my detailed methodology if you’d like more detail into the testing procedure.

-You can see how all protein powders scored, including other organic ones, on my best vegan protein powder page.
+You can see how all protein powders scored, including other organic ones, on my page of the best vegan protein powders.

 Fundamentally, a protein powder should contain a lot of protein, which is what I base the nutritional rating of a powder on.

 I developed a simple linear formula to calculate a nutrition score.
 The only thing I plug in is the ratio of calories from protein to the total calories in a serving.

 You can check my math if you’d like, I’m using the numbers straight from the nutrition label:

 With only 84 of 160 total calories coming from protein, which is only about 53%, this powder gets a nutrition score of 7.8125, out of a maximum of 25 points.